 Disclosure: We scrutinize our research, ratings and reviews using strict editorial integrity.
 In full transparency, this site may receive compensation from partners listed through affiliate partnerships, though this does not affect our ratings.
 Learn more about how we make money by visiting our advertiser disclosure.

 Growth stocks are a foundational part of any stock market strategy.
 Targeting companies that demonstrate increasing revenues and profits is the go-to way for many investors to turn a little bit of savings into a much bigger nest egg over the long term.
+But finding the best growth companies isn’t always easy—companies with expanding sales still might struggle to lift their shares, and sometimes companies with poor growth metrics enjoy price gains regardless.

 Disclaimer: This article does not constitute individualized investment advice.
 These securities appear for your consideration and not as personalized investment recommendations.
 Act at your own discretion.

-Editor’s Note: Tabular data shown in this article are up-to-date as of Nov.
-7, 2024.
+Editor’s Note: Tabular data shown in this article are up-to-date as of Dec.
+18, 2024.

 What Is a Growth Stock?